abey79/calc/README.md

 The various contexts are progressively accumulated by states as the pipeline progresses.
 For example, the `Input` state only has a `Source` context, whereas the `Tokenized` state has both `Source` and `TokenStream` contexts.

-TODO list of context:
+Here are the context used by _calc_:
-- source: code
+- `Source`: just the input source code (basically a newtype wrapper over `String`).
-- tokenstream: token, which have spans
+- `TokenStream`: a vector of `Token`, created by the tokenizer.
-- ast: ast tree, node have token spans
+- `Ast<TokSpan>`: an AST tree where nodes are decorated with token spans (see below for details), created by the parser.
-- checked ast: ast tree with type information, list of types
+- `Ast<TypeInfo>`: an AST tree where nodes are decorated with typing information, created by the type checker.

 #### Data sharing between context